These links are to other Navy-related websites. Not much here now but it will gradually grow. Please let me know

 Links to Canadian Navy Pages on the Flickr website :

-- D. Brown About 60 WW2-era RCN photos.
-Ships and people.
+- D. Brown.
+About 60 WW2-era RCN photos of ships and people.

 Links to personal Navy websites :

-Donald has documented his Navy career as submariner and radioman from 1965 to 1973.
+Donald has documented his Navy career as a submariner and radioman from 1965 to 1973.
+There are also photos and/or videos of

-Links to ships and bases mentioned on this website :
+Links to naval ships and bases mentioned on this website :

 - HMCS Cape Breton.